AT-Publishing/website/0-blackfriday.md

 Ledger wallet is currently the most trusted hardware wallet for bitcoin and altcoins.
 The code is fully open source and the Ledger Nano S supports a mass of altcoins, including all ERC20 compliant tokens.
 Other than Bitcoin, Litecoin, Dash, Zcash, Ethereum and forks, Ledger also supports cryptocurrencies like Ripple and Stratis via Ledger's Companion Apps.

+Ledger Nano S also supports Bitcoin Cash and Bitcoin Gold.
+Ledger is generally fast and diligent in Bitcoin fork support apps so the Nano S wallet is definitely a good choice if you are a BTC holder and want to be able to split coins safely.
+(Don't worry if you missed out so far, there will likely be more forks in the future.)

 <a rel="nofollow external" target="_blank" href="https://www.ledgerwallet.com/r/e274?path=/products/ledger-nano-s">See crypto supported by Ledger Nano S</a>

-Ledger Nano S retails at a regular price of 58 EUR but on Black Friday customers get up to 21% discount and free shipping with a promo code they will publish on Black Friday.
+Ledger Nano S currently retails at a regular price of 69.90 EUR but on Black Friday customers get up to 21% discount and free shipping with a promo code they will publish on Black Friday.

 <a rel="nofollow external" target="_blank" class="button" href="https://www.ledgerwallet.com/r/e274?path=/products">See all current offers of Ledger wallets</a>